Your Donation Cart0 0

 This can have a significant impact on both the environment and people across the world, that aren’t in such a fortunate position.
 As you throw away an uneaten plate of food, spare a thought for people in need who are starving – maybe the best way to start sharing good fortune is by cutting back in your own life.

-If you choose to donate your zakat with Muslim Aid, you can use our handy calculator to ensure you calculate your zakat correctly.
+If you choose to donate your zakat with Muslim Aid, use our handy calculator to ensure you calculate your zakat correctly according to the current nisab rate.
 Commit to make a difference today and share your good fortune with those who are most in need.